-A Sociedad Limitada (S.L.) is a Spanish legal form with its own legal personality, comparable to a Private Limited Company (B.V.) in the Netherlands.
+A Sociedad Limitada (S.L.) is a Spanish legal form with its own legal personality, comparable to a Private Limited Company.
 This form is one of the most common and popular in Spain and protects you personally from the liabilities of the company

 Setting up an S.L. in Spain is an important step for entrepreneurs who want to enter the Spanish market.
 The process requires attention to detail and a good understanding of local laws and regulations.